ospfranco/ospfranco.github.io/_posts/2024-06-30-app clip with react native and new arch (and swift).md

 Notice we are registering the component as `clip` which matches the component being loaded at the ViewController.

 That's it, if everything is configured correctly you should be able to see your app clip loaded.
+You can find the repo of this app [here](https://github.com/ospfranco/RNAppClip)